jasonwong-lab/withings_api_dev/README.md

 project.conf contains information required to access withings API.
 As it contains it contains authentication information for your withings developer account, it is part of .gitignore.

 In the pythonanywhere bash console, make a copy of project.template.conf and enter your client_id and client_secret from the developer account just created.

 Also enter any string for {state} and https://{user}.pythonanywhere.com/get_token for callback_uri.

+Also enter path for local DB file to store access/refresh token and path to download stethoscope files.

 ```
 cp project.template.conf project.conf
 nano project.conf